KcLimitless/agentic-ai-approach-for-online-financial-fraud-detection/readme.md

 🧑‍🏫 Prof. Dr. Dr. h.c.
 Wolfram Hardt — Chair of Computer Engineering, TU Chemnitz

-🧑‍💼 Dr. Shadi Saleh — for his direct supervision, guidance, and extensive support throughout the project Your mentorship has significantly shaped my growth as a researcher and engineer.
+🧑‍💼 Dr. Shadi Saleh — for his direct supervision, guidance, and extensive support throughout the project.

+Your mentorship has significantly shaped my growth as a researcher and engineer.

 Special thanks to the open-source community for providing the foundational tools and libraries used in this project.